angular-ui/ui-grid.info/_blog_src/source/_posts/6_ways_to_take_control_of_how_your_grid_data_is_displayed.md

   /*
     Yes, you can use hyphens, plus signs, etc.

-    Normally something like {{ row.entity.first-name }} would bomb but UI Grid pre-processes your bindings to make sure they work correctly.
+    Normally something like {% raw %}{{ row.entity.first-name }}{% endraw %} would
+    bomb but UI Grid pre-processes your bindings to make sure they work correctly.
   */
   { field: 'first-name' },